Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

 _What do you think is the difference between a **Post Step** and **Post Build Action** ?_

-<small>Press **S** to check your answer</small>
+<small>Press **S** to check your answer.</small>

-Note: This has to do with the definition of when the build is done.
+Note: This has to do with the definition of when the build is finished.
 Only build _steps_ may let the build fail.
 Afterwards only some finishing administrative actions are left to be done, but nothing that can influence the result.

 ## ![jenkins-logo](images/jenkins.png) <span>Configure Build Item &mdash; Review & Save</span>